I2rys/powerful-encryption/README.md

 # Try to decrypt this encrypted word by me
 I'm sure even NSA can't decrypt this.
-This word can be or contain millions of words If you don't know how to decrypt it so good luck :)
+This word can be or might contain millions of words If you don't know how to decrypt it so good luck :)

     try to decrypt me